GiorgioMeschi/geospatial_tools/README.md

 # mask and plot

 # why to use this function for plottong:
-# 1) quick styling of figure
+# 1) quick styling of figure (default clean style)
-# 2) possibility to make categorical palette passing only bounds and colors
+# 2) possibility to make categorical palette passing only bounds, color and classes names

 # plot the array using categorical palette
 prob_arr_to_plot = np.where(reference == -9999, np.nan, probabilities/100)